zao-web/quickbooks-online-connect-ui/readme.txt

 == Description ==

-Provides UI for connecting to Quickbooks Online over OAuth1..
+Provides UI for connecting to Quickbooks Online over OAuth..
 This plugin is a UI wrapper for [Quickbooks Online Connect](https://github.com/zao-web/qbo-connect).

 == Installation ==